pantrypoints/sp/content/en/research/mohammad/quran/sura-019.md

 ### Enki has no sons

-35. It is not for Enki to have a son because to have anything done, He says “Be” and it becomes.
+<sup>35</sup> It is not for Enki to have a son because to have anything done, He says “Be” and it becomes.

 {{< l a="Jesus" >}}
 Enki is my Lord and your Lord, so worship Him.
 That is a straight path.
 {{< /l >}}

-37. But the various factions differed among themselves. <!-- So woe to those who disbelieve from the scene of a tremendous Day.  -->
+<sup>37</sup> But the various factions differed among themselves. <!-- So woe to those who disbelieve
+from the scene of a tremendous Day.  -->
-- 38. Listen to them and watch for them the Day they come to Us. <!-- But the wrongdoers today are completely lost. -->
+- <sup>38</sup> Listen to them and watch for them the Day they come to Us. <!-- But the wrongdoers today are completely lost. -->
-- 39. And warn them of the Day of Regret, when the matter will be concluded.
+- <sup>39</sup> Warn them of the Day of Regret, when the matter will be concluded.
 Yet they are heedless, and they do not believe.

-40. It is We who will inherit the earth and everyone on it, and to Us they will be returned.
+<sup>40</sup> It is We who will inherit the earth and everyone on it, and to Us they will be returned.